fueelin/javascript/README.md

   - Use `on` to add event handlers - not `bind` or `live`.

   - Use `_this.UI` as the context when binding events for ViewModel types.
 This prevents unintentionally overlapping handlers.
+These handlers must be registered in the ViewModel's `loaded` function.

   ```javascript
   // bad